yulongkelly/hackthon-verify-bot/README.md

 2. Create .env with the following variables
    - DOC_ID: find in the google sheet (the sheet contains a list of hackers) url
    - DISCORD_TOKEN: the token for the bot you created
-   - GUILD_ID: hackthon server guild id
+   - GUILD_ID: hackathon server guild id
-3. setup google api to be able to use GoogleSpreadsheet
+3. setup Google API to be able to use GoogleSpreadsheet
-   - copy the json to hackthon-discord-bot.json containing the credential
+   - Copy the json to hackathon-discord-bot.json containing the credential
-4. test and deploy it
+4. Test and deploy it

 ## Example